AtlasGold/RestStoneAPI/README.md

 <h3> Talking about what I think about the project and what I felt while developing it </h3>

-This project came as a challenge for an internship vacancy and like all my projects I want to do the best I can, I admit that I'm not very good but I realized that I could improve my developer skills A LOT, in this project I understood the importance of unit tests, when I started writing them I realized how bad my code was and I needed to refactor a lot of things.
+This project came as a challenge for an internship vacancy and like all my projects I want to do the best I can, I admit that I'm not very good, but I realized that I could improve my developer skills A LOT, in this project I understood the importance of unit tests, when I started writing them I realized how bad my code was, and I needed to refactor a lot of things.
 I learned a lot about the architecture of an API in python, I only had experience with API development in javascript but because Hashdex uses a lot of python I decided to use python as a way to get closer

 <h3> Talking about Frameworks and choices </h3>
-I chose to use Flask because unlike Django, it gives me a blank canvas and I have the freedom to do it the way I imagined it.
+I chose to use Flask because, unlike Django, it gives me a blank canvas and I have the freedom to do it the way I imagined it.
-The database I used was TinyDB, it is not recommended for large projects but I decided to take a chance on a new database to learn, database is my passion and I am very happy when I try to learn a DBMS/ORM new and I can extract at least what I needed for my project
+The database I used was TinyDB, it is not recommended for large projects, but I decided to take a chance on a new database to learn, database is my passion, and I am very happy when I try to learn a DBMS/ORM new, and I can extract at least what I needed for my project

 <h3> Talking about unit testing </h3>
-I always knew the importance of unit tests, but in this project I fully understood how important they are in any project, I wanted to test as much as I could of my API and I feel that it was still not enough, I am delivering the project with 40 tests unit tests and I feel that they were not enough, I wish I had more time to dedicate myself to creating my unit tests
+I always knew the importance of unit tests, but in this project I fully understood how important they are in any project, I wanted to test as much as I could have my API and I feel that it was still not enough, I am delivering the project with 40 tests unit tests, and I feel that they were not enough, I wish I had more time to dedicate myself to creating my unit tests

 <h3> Talking about acquired knowledge </h3>
-During the interview the interviewer said that they use a lot of cloud like AWS in Hashdex, so I decided that my API also uses such a tool, I put all my devops study into practice and managed to configure the connection of a virtual machine to the internet.
+During the interview, the interviewer said that they use a lot of cloud like AWS in Hashdex, so I decided that my API also uses such a tool, I put all my DevOps study into practice and managed to configure the connection of a virtual machine to the internet.
 I learned a lot about HTPP codes, much more than in college, I understood in which situation we use each of the codes and I tried to use the best practices in my API.
 Speaking of good practices, I tried to read python articles about Best Practices when building a project in python,